awsdocs/aws-iot-docs/developerguide/pub-sub-policy.md

 + `iot:GetThingShadow`
 + `iot:UpdateThingShadow`
 + `iot:DeleteThingShadow`

+That means an Amazon Cognito Identity needs permission from the IAM role policy attached to the pool and the AWS IoT Core policy attached to the Amazon Cognito Identity through the AWS IoT Core `AttachPolicy` API\.

 **Note**
 For other AWS IoT Core operations or for unauthenticated identities, AWS IoT Core does not scope down the permissions attached to the Amazon Cognito identity pool role\.
 For both authenticated and unauthenticated identities, this is the most permissive policy that we recommend you attach to the Amazon Cognito pool role\.